rafaelcgs10/W-in-Coq/README.md

 # W-in-Coq
 This is a Coq formalization of Damas-Milner type system and its algorithm W.

-Correctness (soundness) and completeness have been proved.
+Correctness (soundness) and completeness of W have been proved.

 This work is strongly based on Catherine Dubois paper "[Certification of a Type Inference Tool for ML: Damas-Milner within Coq](https://link.springer.com/article/10.1023%2FA%3A1006285817788)".
 But, in contrast, I decided to use LTac automation, dependent types and "[The Hoare State Monad](https://link.springer.com/chapter/10.1007/978-3-642-03359-9_30)".